migtools/mig-controller/README.md

 oc apply -f mig-cluster-remote.yaml

 # Describes where to store data during Migration, storage auth details
-# Note: the contents of mig-storage-creds.yaml will be used to overwrite Velero cloud-credentials
 oc apply -f mig-storage-creds.yaml oc apply -f mig-storage.yaml